ANU Cello Mini-Festival

 At 9am, 12pm, and 6pm on Sunday 19 February, outstanding cello students representing the most productive cello studios of our region will compete and perform in three showcase recitals.

 Audience members can choose how much they pay for each ticket.
 All income will go towards the administration of the Cello Mini-Festival, and will help the School of Music continue to host similar events into the future!

 Purchase tickets for the Cello Recitals here: https://www.eventbrite.com/cc/anu-cello-mini-festival-recitals-1590139

 Registration cost: $30 (this includes entry to the recital for one family member)

-Recital participants must perform two contrasting works.
-Primary students performing from 9am must play for 4-7 minutes in total.
-Secondary students performing from 12pm must play for 9-12 minutes in total.
-Tertiary students performing from 6pm must play for 12-15 minutes in total.
+Primary students performing from 9am must play at least 2 contrasting works totalling 4-7 minutes.
+Secondary students performing from 12pm must play two contrasting works totalling 9-12 minutes.
+Tertiary students performing from 6pm must play two contrasting works totalling 12-15 minutes.

 To ensure a high standard of entries, we appreciate that applicants will have secured endorsement from their teachers and mentors.

 We truly appreciate our donors' generosity, and their passion for and commitment to the arts, which we share.
 Without their support, the organisation of the ANU Cello Mini-Festival in its current form would not have been possible.